TyphooN-/ansible-dashd/README.md

 Example Playbook
 ----------------

-dashd.yml is included as an example
+dashd.yml is included as an example.
+Also, edit defaults/main.yml to configure the daemon, to make it suitable for your own use.

 License